 In the illegal drug market, there are always new drugs making their way onto the scene.
 Many of these are completely unheard of by the Food and Drug Administration (FDA) and manage to sneak by under the radar.
 Other drugs gain popularity among people who are on probation and want to catch a buzz without failing a drug test.
 Surprisingly, you can find these kinds of drugs at gas stations, and while most of them come and go, others remain notorious for their extreme side effects.
-Keep reading to learn what gas station dope is and why it’s dangerous.
+Keep reading to learn what gas station dope is and why it’s dangerous with our Pompano Beach treatment center.

-Gas station dope refers to the drug Tianeptine.
-Otherwise referred to as “Zaza” and “Zaza Red,” Tianeptine is a non-FDA-approved atypical depressant that’s sold in pill or tablet form and labeled as a dietary supplement in gas stations and online.
+"Zaza" is a term commonly used to refer to a specific brand or formulation of tianeptine, a drug that has both antidepressant and analgesic (pain-relieving) properties.
+Tianeptine is a non-FDA-approved atypical depressant that’s sold in pill or tablet form and labeled as a dietary supplement in gas stations and online.

 Tianeptine is also referred to as “gas station dope” because it mimics the effects of opioids when taken in high doses and is touted by some users as a healthier alternative to opioids.
-In low doses, Tianeptine works by stimulating serotonin in the brain, acting as an antidepressant to improve mood.
+In low doses, gas station tianeptine works by stimulating serotonin in the brain, acting as an antidepressant to improve mood.

 Furthermore, in addition to using the drug on its own, the FDA has also identified cases in which people experience other dangerous effects of Zaza pills from abusing the drug with other substances, including antidepressants and anti-anxiety medications like benzodiazepines.